Versality of Brill-Noether flags and degeneracy loci of twice-marked curves: Degeneration to chains of twice-marked curves

-This section is largely independent of the rest of the paper; it's object may be summarized by the slogan: ``twice-marked curves satisfying the coupled Petri condition can be chained together.''
-The approach here is based on Eisenbud and Harris's proof of the Gieseker-Petri theorem \cite{ehgp}, with two main adaptations.
-First, we degenerate to a chain of elliptic curves, rather than a flag curve; this is similar to the approach taken in \cite{welters}, and shares some features with the tropical proof of the Gieseker-Petri theorem in \cite{jpGP}.
+This section is largely independent of the rest of the paper; its object may be summarized by the slogan: ``twice-marked curves satisfying the coupled Petri condition can be chained together.''
+The approach is based on \cite{ehgp}, with two main adaptations.
+First, we degenerate to a chain of genus-$1$ curves, rather than a flag curve; this is similar to the approach taken in \cite{welters}, and is analogous to the tropical proof of the Gieseker--Petri theorem \cite{jpGP}.
 In fact, we formulate our degeneration in a more flexible way.
-Any chain of smooth curves, all satisfying the coupled Petri condition when the attachment points are marked, will do; elliptic curves are simply a convenient base case.
-Second, we work throughout with sections of line bundles on twice-punctured curves (i.e. rational sections); this adds the flexibility to consider the fully coupled Petri condition all at once, and also simplifies the argument somewhat.
+Any chain of smooth curves, all satisfying the coupled Petri condition when the attachment points are marked, will do.
+Second, we work throughout with sections of line bundles on twice-punctured curves; this adds the flexibility to consider the fully coupled Petri condition all at once, and also simplifies the argument somewhat.

-Our aim is to show that, if a chain of twice-marked curves satisfying the coupled Petri condition is smoothed in a family $\cC \to B$, then for any finite set $S$ a general member of $\cC$ satisfies the $S$-coupled Petri condition (and therefore a very general member satisfies the fully coupled Petri condition).
-As in \cite{ehgp}, we demonstrate this by working over a discrete valuation ring, and studying the geometric general fiber.

-An \emph{arithmetic surface} is a proper flat scheme over a discrete valuation ring whose generic fiber is a smooth curve.
-Throughout this section, we work with an arithmetic surface as described in the following Situation, and illustrated in Figure \ref{fig:chain}.